bhavnicksm/pbnj/docs/02_deployment.md

 ## One-Click Deploy (Recommended)

-Click the "Deploy to Cloudflare" button on the GitHub repo.
+Click the "Deploy to Cloudflare" button on the GitHub repo — that's it!

-This automatically provisions everything you need.
+The deploy button automatically:
+- Forks the repo to your GitHub account
+- Creates a Cloudflare Pages project
+- Provisions a D1 database
+- Runs the database migrations
+- Sets up your AUTH_KEY secret
+- Deploys the application

+Your pastebin will be live in under 60 seconds.
+No configuration needed.

 ## Manual Deployment